UK position on reciprocity of rights for airlines from EU countries, and the basis on which flights will continue in the event of ‘no deal’.

 In December 2018, the Commission published a proposal for a regulation to ensure air connectivity which would be the basis for EU countries to give UK airlines permission to operate in the event that the UK leaves the EU without a withdrawal agreement.
 A final version of the draft regulation has been provisionally agreed by the EU.
 This is expected to be confirmed by the Council and the European Parliament shortly.

 The draft regulation is intended to apply until the end of March 2020 (or sooner if alternative arrangements are put in place in the meantime), and the rights it provides to UK airlines are conditional on the UK granting equivalent rights to airlines from EU countries.

 This statement sets out the UK position on reciprocity of rights for airlines from EU countries, and the basis on which flights will continue for this period, during which time negotiations will be undertaken on permanent future air services arrangements.
+This also applies to airlines from the EEA and flights to and from these countries.
 The government intends to issue separate guidance to the Civil Aviation Authority (CAA) on the application of this policy to the granting of foreign carriers permits.

 The principles underpinning the UK position are threefold:

 - to provide certainty and reassurance to industry and consumers

 - to minimise potential for disruption to connectivity, especially in the short term

 - to support a level playing field for UK industry ahead of future negotiations